-The internal audit function operates a random rotation policy which prioritises based on materiality and endeavours to cover all Group subsidiaries at least once within a three year cycle either via the Group Internal Auditor or by the respective Group Managing Directors or members of the Audit Committee.
-Where possible travel to overseas subsidiaries has now commenced through remote desk-top internal audits of our overseas subsidiaries have continued, where the Covid-19 restrictions still applied during the year just completed.
-However, the larger profit earning overseas subsidiaries, Noreva, Gold Star Powders India and Goodwin Pumps India have been subject to full statutory audit by RSM Germany and India respectively.
+The internal audit function operates a random rotation policy which prioritises based on materiality and endeavours to cover all Group subsidiaries at least once within a three-year cycle either via the Group Internal Auditor or by the respective Group Managing Directors or members of the Audit Committee.
+Travel to overseas subsidiaries has now commenced though remote desk-top internal audits of our overseas subsidiaries also continue.
+However, the larger profit-earning overseas subsidiaries, Noreva, Gold Star Powders India, and Goodwin Pumps India have been subject to full statutory audit by RSM Germany and India respectively.